-Tabitha Miggins: Ship's Cat (On The Pill Ferry) (Mark Clinton Jones writing as Philippa Perry)
+Tabitha Miggins: Ship's Cat (On the Pill Ferry)

 Tabitha Miggins is a special kind of heroine, possibly unique in the annals of literary fiction.
 Brave, furry, resolute, bushy-tailed, adventurous and bewhiskered, her hobbies include knitting and Milk Stout and she certainly does not let I dare wait upon I would.

 Marvel to fur-raising adventures with pirates, smugglers and cannibals on the magical island of Brindle Holm - or relax in the snug of The Duke on the North Somerset bank of the River Avon in sleepiest Pill with friends both big and small.
 Tabitha's friends include the Ferry Captain, Willard the well-hard mallard, Nutter Slater, Clarence the cross-eyed badger, Whitebeard the pirate, Rat-a-Tat Ginger, Sticky Paws O'Grady and her childhood chum, Lavinia (better-known to many the world over as "here comes old tail-up-for-the-lads").